ylhyra/ylhyra_content/not_data/content/course/a1/How_are_you.md

 {{phrase|Hæ.|Hi.}}

 "Hæ" is pronounced the same as the English "hi".
 The letter [[Æ|'''Æ'''/'''æ''']] <Audio src="pGvG.mp3" inline/> is pronounced like "eye", it is written as a blend of the letters "A" and "E".
-If you don't have access to an Icelandic keyboard you can write "H'''ae'''" instead of "H'''æ'''".
+If you don't have an Icelandic keyboard you can write "H'''ae'''" instead of "H'''æ'''".

 ==How are you?==
 After greeting someone, you then ask them how they are: